-Donations of services are not contributions
+Donations of Services are Not Contributions

-In Part I, do not include the value of services donated to the organization, or items such as the free use of materials, equipment, or facilities as contributions on line 1.
+In Part I, do not include as contributions on line 1 the value of services donated to the organization, or items such as the free use of materials, equipment, or facilities.
 See the instructions for Part III and for Part VI, line 82, for the optional reporting of such amounts in Parts III and VI.

 Any unreimbursed expenses of officers, employees, or volunteers do not belong on the Form 990 or Form 990-EZ.
-See the instructions for charitable contributions and employee business expenses in Pub.
-526 and 463, respectively.
+See the discussions for charitable contributions and employee business expenses in Pub.
+526 and Pub.
+463, respectively.

-Grants that are equivalent to contributions
+Grants that are Equivalent to Contributions